felixlopz/hubrise-test-task/content/apps/mailchimp/en/understanding-logs.md

 position: 4
 layout: documentation
 meta:
-  title: Mailchimp - Understanding the Logs on HubRise
+  title: Understanding Logs | Mailchimp | HubRise
-  description: All the information of the connection between Mailchimp and HubRise are contained in logs.
-To understand your connection you need to understand the logs.
+  description:  Instructions on how to read the output in the logs coming from Mailchimp Bridge.
+Synchronise data between your EPOS and your apps.
 ---

 The main page on Mailchimp Bridge shows **Latest operations**, the HubRise requests sent to Mailchimp.
 The requests from HubRise to the Mailchimp Bridge and the request from Mailchimp Bridge to Mailchimp can be found here.